Songbird-Project/Clef/README.md

 > If you encounter any issues please file an issue using the
 > provided `Bug Report` template.

-Clef is a simple and clean dotfiles manager inspired by GNU Stow.
+Clef is a simple and clean dotfile manager inspired by GNU Stow.

 ## Install